thinkulum/generator-python-cmd/README.md

 To the app templates:

-* Enable app commands from the command line.
 * Add user configuration.
 * Add pylama configuration for code linting.
-* Switch to pytest for testing.
 * Add Wheel configuration for packaging.
 * Add conda configuration for package and environment management.
 * Add pyup configuration for dependency management.